DataScienceUB/DeepLearningMaster20192020/README.md

 Once Docker is installed, you can download the **image of this course** and download this git repository:

 + In a terminal, go to your course folder and run (This operation requires a good internet connection; it will take some minutes):  ``docker pull datascienceub/deepub``
 + MacOS & Linux: Run the ``deepub`` image on your system: ``docker run -it -p 8888:8888 -p 6006:6006 -v /$(pwd):/notebooks datascienceub/deepub``
 + Windows: Run the ``deepub`` image on your system: ``docker run -it -p 8888:8888 -p 6006:6006 -v C:/your/course/folder:/notebooks datascienceub/deepub``
-+ Once these steps have been done, you can check the installation by starting your web browser and introducing this  URL: ``http://localhost:8888``.
++ Once these steps have been done, you can check the installation by starting your web browser and introducing the referred URL.
-+ Open a new Jupyter notebook and execute this instruction in a code cell: ``!git clone https://github.com/DeepLearningUB/DeepLearningMaster``.
++ Finally, to have the contents of this repository in your computer, open terminal from your browser and execute this instruction: ``git clone https://github.com/DeepLearningUB/DeepLearningMaster2018``.

 Next times, you can bring your local copy of the repository up to date:

 + Windows: In a terminal, go to your course folder and run the ``deepub`` image on your system: ``docker run -it -p 8888:8888 -p 6006:6006 -v C:/your/course/folder:/notebooks datascienceub/deepub``.
 + MacOS & Linux: In a terminal, go to your course folder and run the ``deepub`` image on your system: ``docker run -it -p 8888:8888 -p 6006:6006 -v /$(pwd):/notebooks datascienceub/deepub``
-+ Start your web browser and introduce this  URL: ``http://localhost:8888``.
++ Start your web browser and introduce the corresponding URL.
 + Open a new Jupyter notebook and execute this instruction in a code cell: ``!git pull https://github.com/DeepLearningUB/DeepLearningMaster``.